 Day 4.
 Quads, calves

 I would also add in some core training daily.
 This may not immediately contribute to mass, but it certainly will allow for it going forward.
-You can’t get stronger without and ever increasingly stronger core.
+You can’t get stronger without an ever increasingly strengthened core.

 As you can see, I paired chest and biceps.
 This is to maximize each muscles abilities.
 If it was chest and triceps, the triceps would be tired following the chest pressing movements.
 So triceps are paired with shoulders, which also are involved in a lot of pressing but the weights will be considerably lower when training shoulders.
 Back is paired with hamstrings for the reason that in my opinion, both are best trained with deadlifts and rows, and both of those exercises hit the same muscles.
 It’s unavoidable, so just train them as one.
 The quadriceps basically deserve their own day, but we need to take calf training equally seriously, so they are paired together.
 Ten minutes of core following each session and you’re good to go.
 You can add a little low intensity cardio on the off day, but nothing that is going to eat into recovery abilities.
 Just enough treadmill or eliptical trainer to keep the metabolism humming along and flush the legs while we’re at it.
 Combine it with some light rowing, and a little skipping, and you will enhance full body recovery while keeping the body fat at bay.

 That is what I would recommend if I were designing a mass building program.
 So this answers the portion of the question as to how I would break down the body part splits to maximize intensity and recovery.
-There are many specifics that I would like to get into regarding the specific exercises, reps and sets to accomplish mass training, and perhaps I’ll get into that on the next Muscle Monday, depending on your response of course.
+There are many specifics that I would like to get into regarding the specific exercises, reps and sets to accomplish mass training, and perhaps I’ll get into that next week depending on your response of course.
 If you would like me to go further with the approach I would take with sets, reps, exercises and other considerations for mass training, please let me know.
 I’m always trying to keep up with you and your training interests.
 It’s a big diverse world out there, and our microcosm of it, that being the gym, is no different.
 I’ll continue to be your tour guide to this world, and I appreciate you joining me every day.
-Let’s meet back here tomorrow when I will be getting into some more posterior chain muscles, this time the beautiful and intricate roadmap of muscles making up our back.
-Or at least some of them, because there are an awful lot and each has its own function.
-I’ll see you all here then,
+Let’s meet back here tomorrow, until then…